- Mom, I got arrested: Fake ID's and Contributing to the Delinquency of a Minor - Common Underage Drinking Offenses in Washington D.C.

-- I Did Well on the Sobriety Tests in My DC DUI Stop (Part2)
+- I Know I Passed the Field Sobriety Tests in Washington, DC

 With the height of the busiest travel season upon us, drivers should fully anticipate an increase in law enforcement presence on the roadways, as many agencies are revving up their forces.

 December is undoubtedly one of the boozier months of the year, particularly with the combination of high school and college students on winter break and the onslaught of holiday parties.

 Between 2007 and 2011, there were approximately 4,200 people killed nationwide in December crashes in which one or more drivers had a blood-alcohol level that exceeded 0.08 percent.

 The National Highway Traffic Safety Administration reports that between Christmas and New Year's Day, the average number of daily crashes spikes by 25 percent.
 On New Year's Day alone, we might even expect a 55 percent increase, the agency reports.

 However, our D.C.
 DUI defense lawyers are hopeful that arrests made over the Thanksgiving holiday in various jurisdiction foreshadows what may be to come.
 A number of agencies throughout the country noted a decrease in the number of drunk drivers throughout that weekend.